Practice Routines

 When practicing the draw DO NOT rush the speed.
 Work for smoothness and economy of motion.
 Speed will come naturally.
 If you have no real experience in drawing start with an empty pistol until the motions are imprinted on your muscles.

-Pivot, draw, and snap - 10 each from L, R, and 180
+Pivot, draw, sight, snap, and scan - 10 each from L, R, and 180

 Pay particular attention to smoothness and economy of motion and to achieving a proper sight picture at the end of the draw stroke.
 (Ideally, you want to be able to look at the target, close your eyes, draw, and then open your eyes and have the sights aligned on the target.)
+Work on keeping sights on target during trigger reset.
+Remember to scan area (including behind you) at the completion of each individual drill.

 Rifle Range Drills